eylonmiz/react-agent/README.md

 - Component logic control (state, props, context, effects, api calls, etc.)
 ## ⚠️ Limitations
 - The generated code is not production-ready and should be used for prototyping purposes only.
-- Only works well with GPT4, GPT-3.5 is not supported ATM, so make sure you have GPT4 enabled in your OpenAI account.
+- Only works well with GPT4, GPT-3.5 has not supported ATM, so make sure you have GPT4 enabled in your OpenAI account.
 - The output may come with a few bugs and errors, so it is recommended to review and test the code before using it in a production environment, or even running it in a development environment.
 - The first step of the generation process is to convert the user story into a JSON file.
 This step is not perfect and may result in some inaccuracies or missing information, consider changing the JSON file manually if necessary.
 - Advised to run it step by step, and review the generated code after each step.